Edward Cornwallis: Commemorations and controversies in Nova Scotia

-In September 2018, a petition was started by a Halifax resident requesting Cornwallis Street in North End, Halifax be renamed to honour the prominent human rights advocate Rocky Jones.
+In September 2018, a petition was started by a Halifax resident requesting Cornwallis Street in North End, Halifax, be renamed to honour the prominent human rights advocate Rocky Jones.
 The petition was signed by over 1,700 people, and presented to Halifax City Council by the area's City Councillor.
 The petition to name the street after Jones was again presented to Halifax Regional Council in October 2021, with 9,330 signatures.
 Council decided to rename the street and invited submission by the general public.
 A task force struck by Council has recommended naming the street New Horizons Street after the New Horizons Baptist Church.
 A short list of suggestions from submissions by the general public was gathered and a further poll was held to select a final name.
 "Nora Bernard Street", named after the late Mi'kmaq activist Nora Bernard, topped the public poll.
 In December 2022, Halifax council voted in favour of the new name, which took effect in October 2023.

 In 2021, Cornwallis Park in Halifax was renamed "Peace and Friendship Park" by the Regional Municipality of Halifax.

 Bridgewater renamed Cornwallis Street to Crescent Street in 2022.
 The town of Kentville renamed its Cornwallis Street to Bridge Street in September 2023.
 Lunenburg is another municipality that is committed to renaming its Cornwallis Street.
 The town approved a change to Queen Street in December 2023, but is reconsidering that choice to provide for public input over a possible Mi'kmaw name.

+In June 2025, the village of Cornwallis Square, Nova Scotia, announced that it is planning to rename itself, dropping "Cornwallis".